zverok/good-value-object/README.md

   Quantity.new(amount: 10, unit: 'm', system: Quantity::SI)
   Quantity.new(10, 'm', Quantity::SI)
   ```
+  * Note: Probably, specialized constructors are better than options in the generic constructor;
 * Sometimes it is useful (but not required) to provide construction method synonymous with the type name, e.g. `Quantity(amount, unit)`; it brings no additional functionality yet emphasizes the fact that value "just exists", and we are referencing to existing concept of "10 meters", not constructing it (which "new" implies)
 * If there are expected to be a lot of similar objects created during the lifecycle of the application, consider caching objects (having exactly one object for one value). `Type.new` can be redefined for this purpose:
   ```ruby
   10.times.map { Quantity.new(10, 'm') }.map(&:object_id).uniq.count # => 1
   ```
   Another approach seen in use is making `Type.new` private, and making `Type(...)` or `Type.[]` (with caching inside) the primary construction method.
+  * Consider global caching with a great thoroughness: it may be not threadsafe, and may lead to a lot of memory eaten if never gets flushed.

 * Avoid redefining `.new` for other purposes, especially to return value of type different from requested:
   ```ruby